 This data reminds us that demographic change is gradual.
 The year 2018 is just five years away.
 If young people continue to vote in numbers similar to those in the last two elections, their changing demographics could push forward a change that looks all but inevitable in the long run.

 In the meantime, we need to be vigilant about how younger people are portrayed.
 Today poverty is racialized so as to demonize social programs designed to help the less fortunate.
 Can we imagine a future in which public education and other youth-oriented programming is similarly framed: as white people helping supposedly undeserving people of color?
-This is likely something that we should be vigilant against in the coming years.Lisa Wade is a professor of sociology at Occidental College.
+This is likely something that we should be vigilant against in the coming years.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.